yjmantilla/yjmantilla.github.io/bubbles/how-to-read-a-scientific-paper.md

+---
-# Resources Found for paper reading
+title: Resources Found for paper reading
+---

 ## How to Read a Paper - S. Keshav